aphiria/aphiria/README.md

 <h1 id="grouping-routes">Grouping Routes</h1>

-Often times, a lot of your routes will share similar properties such as hosts/paths/headers to match on, or middleware.
+Often times, a lot of your routes will share similar properties such as hosts and paths to match on, or middleware.
 You can group these routes together using `RouteBuilderRegistry::group()` and specifying the options to apply to all routes within the group:

 ```php
 use Opulence\Router\Builders\RouteGroupOptions;